 Chicago born and raised, Jana Rush started DJing at the tender age of ten.
-She started producing just three years later, influenced by DJ Deeon, with whom she released with on Dance Mania in 1996.
-After taking a break from music, Rush re-entered the scene with 2016's MPC 7635 EP, released on Objects Ltd., receiving attention for her mind-bending drum acrobatics.
-She then kicked off Objects Limited’s 2017 year with her debut release, Pariah, an album rooted in Chicago's footwork sound but with a myriad of other influences, including as jungle, acid, soul, jazz, and house.
+She started producing just three years later, influenced by DJ Deeon, with whom she released with on Dance Mania in 1996 as “DJ Deeon Presents The Youngest Female DJ”.
+After taking a break from music, working as a chemical engineer at an oil refinery by day and as a Cat Scan Technologist assistant at night, Rush re-entered the scene in 2016.

 Territory: Europe • Asia • Australia → Simon Wojan